 There’s basically two types of swaddles available to us mamas these days: simple sheets of square fabric that can be tied in a few different ways or fancy contraptions with velcro or zippers.
 This post is about the latter.
 Besides matching my neutral baby gear aesthetic (don’t act like you’re not at least slightly superficial if you follow me, haha), these 3 following hip-safe baby swaddles are what I’ve used on my newborn son for all of his naps, day and night, for the past 7 weeks of his life.

 When one of these swaddles is in the wash, I reach for whichever other one is clean and re-fall in love with it once again.
 And yes, you need at least a few of these swaddles, because poop and spitup is somehow constantly getting on everything.
 Each swaddle is slightly different in design but fulfills the same purpose: easily swaddle a newborn to help him feel safe and secure just like in the womb and in turn keep him sleeping soundly.
+It is also an excellent way to keep your baby safe and secure while you weigh them, an important part of newborn care.
+You can weigh your baby at home easily with a pair of baby scales.
 We’ve all heard of the fourth trimester.
 Swaddles help babies transition into the world big time.
 The few times I’ve let my son sleep unswaddled have always ended in me regretting it.
 So here’s my three favorites and why…

 I love that the Ergobaby swaddle puts his hands into little pockets, which makes it almost impossible for him to wiggle out of and accidentally pull his pacifier out, sounding his own alarm, haha!
 There’s also a great kangaroo pouch-type of thing that gives me a spot to attach that said pacifier and lets me change his diaper without undoing his arms.
 The velcro ensures he stays secure.
 The material is a cotton terry.
 We LOVE it.